Aha WING: ENTRY POST

 Before a choice is registered, many possibilities co-exist, in other words, though already taking on some “weighting.”
 What physicists call “quantum field probability waves” collapse into the specific choices made &/or registered–whether made by conscious, deliberate choice or faster than thought by reflexively informed muscle memory.

 As with an ice skater preparing for a routine, even muscle memory is to some degree subject to the mind’s influence, including “reminders” that may help mind-muscles focus at key points.
-For skill-sets that are part of doing, some doing tends to help, in play or for real, but so does something we may call “higher awareness,” ways of intentionally guiding the activated attention.
+For skill-sets that are part of doing, some doing tends to help, in play &/or for real, but so does something we may call “higher awareness,” ways of intentionally guiding one’s activated attention.

-The two together–direct experience & guiding awareness–give rise to the secret sauce brought to the table by certain amazingly effective exercises, starting here with the T-for-Three Puzzle & Dot-dash Challenge….
+The two together–direct experience & guiding awareness–give rise to the secret sauce brought to the table by certain amazingly effective game-based foundational exercises, starting with the Dot-dash Challenge & Three-role Puzzle, shedding transformative light on personal & strategic points-of-view….

 ~~~~~~~~~~~~~~~~–Yours Crudely, Acting Curator